How to Use the API?

 How to Create a Token?

 Go to the new control panel using any of the options available in your personal account.
 Open the Users tab in the top-left section of the screen.
-This will reveal the menu options: Users, Roles, and API Tokens.
+This will display the menu options: Users, Roles, and API Tokens.

 Note